 The 1940s and 1950s were obsessed with American Western life.
 Ranching, horses, campfires, and singing folk songs were all part of a spirit of American pride.
-The singing movie cowboys of the 1950’s such as Roy Rogers or Clayton Moore‘s Lone Ranger introduced a new western look to the masses.
+The singing movie cowboys of the 1950s such as Roy Rogers or Clayton Moore‘s Lone Ranger introduced a new western look to the masses.

 Men’s 1950s Hawaiian Shirt

-Since pool parties or “Tiki” parties were extremely popular house party themes it was the ideal shirt to wear in the summer.
-They came in solid colors as well as vivid prints depicting Americana life, tropical inspired motifs, sporting scenes and cars.
-Authentic “Hawaiian” shirts are made in Hawaii, often with coconut or wood buttons.
-They were expensive to buy in the ’50s but there were plenty of knock offs that gave men the same tropical look.
+Since pool parties or “Tiki” parties were extremely popular house party themes, it was the ideal shirt to wear in the summer.
+They came in solid colors as well as vivid prints depicting American life, tropical inspired motifs, sporting scenes, and cars.
+Authentic “Aloha” shirts are made in Hawaii, often with coconut or wood buttons.
+They were expensive to buy in the ’50s, but there were plenty of knock offs that gave men the same tropical look.

-The ’50s “bowling shirt” encompasses the same style as the camp or Hawaiian shirt but with funny team names and a team embroidered logo.
-I don’t think men wore these except for bowling in the ’50s but that is certainly not the case today.
+The ’50s “bowling shirt” encompasses the same style as the camp or Hawaiian shirt, but with funny team names and a team embroidered logo.
+I don’t think men wore these except for when bowling in the ’50s, but that is certainly not the case today.

-For a classic button down shirt you can wear a modern dress shirt IF you can find one with two pockets (not easy.)
-Pocket-less shirts are more common today but they don’t look ’50s enough.
+For a classic button down shirt, you can wear a modern dress shirt IF you can find one with two pockets (not easy).
+Pocket-less shirts are more common today, but they don’t look ’50s enough.
 Knit shirts?
-Good luck.
-I still haven’t found any reproductions, just vintage ones on ebay.com.
+Even harder to find, but are coming back in style in 2020.
 A modern polo shirt with a bold pattern can look ’50s enough for most uses.